nodejs/node/doc/api/fs.md

 through `fs.open()` or `fs.writeFile()` or `fsPromises.open()`) will fail with
 `EPERM`.
 Existing hidden files can be opened for writing with the `'r+'` flag.

-All of the flags can be prepended with `'m'` to use a memory file mapping for accessing the file (for example `'max+'`).
-This is only available on Windows.
-On other operating systems, `'m'` is ignored.

 A call to `fs.ftruncate()` or `filehandle.truncate()` can be used to reset the file contents.